sachin595/Hepatobiliary-Cancer-Predictive-Analytics/README.md

 ## Introduction

+Effectively predicting mortality rates in **hepatobiliary cancers** is crucial for improving patient care and optimizing treatment strategies.
+This study utilizes Long Short-Term Memory (LSTM) neural networks to create advanced predictive models based on detailed demographic data.

-This project focuses on developing advanced predictive analytics for **Hepatobiliary Cancer** by utilizing a **Long Short-Term Memory (LSTM)** neural network.
-The model is designed to predict two key health metrics: **Crude Mortality Rate** (number of deaths per 100,000 individuals in a given year) and **Survival Rate** (likelihood of survival as a percentage).
-By leveraging demographic and temporal factors such as **age, sex, ethnicity, race, and year,** the model provides robust insights into health outcomes.
+The LSTM model is designed to estimate two key health metrics: **Crude Mortality Rate** (the annual number of deaths per 100,000 individuals) and **Survival Rate** (the percentage likelihood of survival).
+By incorporating a comprehensive dataset with demographic and temporal variables such as **age, sex, ethnicity, race, and year**, the model provides meaningful insights into health outcomes.
+These predictions aim to empower healthcare professionals to make better-informed decisions, reduce disparities, and deliver personalized care for individuals with hepatobiliary cancers.

 Additionally, an interactive **diagnostic tool** has been deployed, allowing users to input specific demographic and temporal details to generate predictions.
 This tool serves as a practical application of the model, aiding researchers and healthcare professionals in assessing trends and disparities in **Hepatobiliary Cancer** outcomes.
 The project emphasizes precision and temporal modeling to support informed decision-making in public health and oncology.